Apocalyptic and post-apocalyptic fiction: Novels and short stories

 Damnation Alley is a 1967 science fiction novella by Roger Zelazny, which he expanded into a novel in 1969.
 A film adaptation of the novel was released in 1977.

 Harlan Ellison's novella A Boy and His Dog (1969) takes place in a world desolated by the nuclear warfare in World War IV.
 It was adapted into a 1975 film of the same name as well as a companion graphic novel titled Vic and Blood.
 In turn, the 1975 film adaptation influenced the Mad Max films, particularly The Road Warrior (1981).

 Alexander Key's novel The Incredible Tide (1970) is set years after the Third World War.
 The weapons used were not nuclear, but ultra-magnetic that tore and submerged the continents.
 The story was adapted in the anime Future Boy Conan (1978).

 Russell Hoban's Riddley Walker (1980), set in the English county of Kent around two thousand years after a nuclear war, also has religious or mystical themes and is written in a fictional future version of English.

 In Hayao Miyazaki's manga (1982–1994) and anime film Nausicaä of the Valley of the Wind (1984), human civilization is destroyed after a war known as the "Seven Days of Fire", which results in the Earth's surface becoming polluted and the seas turning poisonous.

 William W. Johnstone wrote a series of books between 1983 and 2003 (35 books all containing the word "Ashes" in the title) about the aftermath of worldwide nuclear and biological war.

 David Brin's novel The Postman (1985) takes place in an America where some are trying to rebuild civilization after the "Doomwar".
 It was adapted into the film The Postman (1997).

 Orson Scott Card's post-apocalyptic anthology The Folk of the Fringe (1989) deals with American Mormons after a nuclear war.

 Jeanne DuPrau's children's novel The City of Ember (2003) was the first of four books in a post-apocalyptic series for young adults.
-A film adaption, City of Ember (2008), stars Bill Murray and Saoirse Ronan.
+A film adaptation, City of Ember (2008), stars Bill Murray and Saoirse Ronan.